Bratela/frolow_test/README.md

 # HP Prime calculator with Frolow Test.
-Frolow test for calculator HP Prime
+Frolow test for calculator HP Prime.

 I used this test from this article http://www.leningrad.su/calc/speed.php